philipxlee/automata-visualization/README.md

    * For the `xml` files, instead of having the initial grid and its states be inside the file, the program simplifies the process by having a field that points to a text file that the program loads the grid from.
+   * Changing the states dynamically by clicking on a cell within the grid will automatically set it as "empty", instead of allowing users to customize which state to change the cell to.

  * Known Bugs:
    * N/A